A major focus of the Centre is to identify and guide the implementation of effective ways to support Indigenous learning through the following work:

 - Guide applied and action-oriented research and community-focused development in Indigenous learning

 - Support the expansion of the College’s applied learning practices and application of Indigenous knowledge systems

 Based on the history of Negahneewin College, the Centre recognizes the sacred responsibility of preserving Indigenous Knowledges, and promoting cultural frameworks of Indigenous learning that honour the intellectual traditions of Indigenous peoples, in order to ensure that education is relevant and accessible for all Indigneous peoples.
 This vision is shared in our day-to-day operations, as we centre our work in cultural frameworks of Indigenous learning and customary philosophies with practices of engagement and collaboration.

-The central role of Indigenous knowledge systems within CPAL is reflected in our logo–the Jack Pine.
+The central role of Indigenous knowledge systems within CPRIL is reflected in our logo—the Jack Pine.
 The Jack Pine requires fire for regeneration.
 Through fire, the cones of the Jack Pine open, releasing seeds and creating a new beginning.
 This is symbolic of the place we find ourselves.
 According to an Anishinaabe prophecy our current place, the seventh fire, is a time to reclaim spiritual teachings and Indigenous knowledge.
 On the cusp of the eighth fire, through the use of these teachings and knowledge, Indigenous and non-Indigenous peoples can overcome power imbalances, and work together to create a new beginning that is respectful, balanced, and harmonious.

-Centre for Policy in Aboriginal Learning
+Centre for Policy and Research in Indigenous Learning

 P.O.
 Box 398